Tom Quinn (Spooks): Character arc

-In the third series premiere episode, Tom survives and poses as a vagrant in order to find Joyce in a church; Tom kills Joyce and leaves his body outside Thames House in an attempt to prove his innocence.
-When it does not, Adam Carter (Rupert Penry-Jones) tracks down Joyce's wife and makes her confess to their plan to frame Tom, clearing him of all charges.
-Tom is reinstated as Head of Section and Christine Dale is removed from her position, telling him he should also leave though Tom disagrees with her.
-However, in the next episode, he undergoes a "conscience explosion" and sabotages an operation to lure a terrorist cell into buying "red mercury", because he did not like what was being done to the scientist in order for him to attempt to create it (which includes forging gambling debt, prompting the man's wife to leave him.
-He also develops a severe alcohol problem).
-As a result, Tom is decommissioned and takes early retirement from MI5.
-In the book Spooks: The Personnel Files, Tom is revealed to have married Christine Dale following his retirement and to have founded a private security company called 'Trans Atlantic Security'.
-He is also mentioned in Season 7 Episode 1 when Lucas North asks Harry 'How did Tom Quinn work out?'.
-Tom briefly returns in the final episode, hired by Harry Pearce as an "outside contractor" to eliminate the head of a conspiracy of Russian nationalists who tried to derail the move to a closer Russian/UK relationship.
-Although brief, this scene makes it clear that Tom is still involved in spying.

 Characteristics

 Tom Quinn is depicted as "serious, focused and popular" with his team, as well as "deeply intelligent", with "impeccable instincts."
 Throughout the first series, Tom has a relationship with Ellie Simm.
 In the first few episodes, Tom deals with keeping his true identity secret, but not being truthful to Ellie is "eating away at him."
 Ultimately, Tom tells her the truth, and she later leaves him in the beginning of the second series as a consequence.

 Throughout the second series, Tom's "journey" has evolved slowly, where his attitude to his work has changed, and his conscience has "kicked in", finding himself questioning the world he is in.
 In Tom's final episode, writer Howard Brenton described Tom as not disillusioned, but "sort of becomes a human being."